Written by

 Follow-up action items

-How to customize this template for your B2C sales team
+How to customize this template for your team

 When you customize this template, it measures the actions that matter most for your team.

-Don't guess what to measure.
-Review multiple calls from your top converters.
-Look for the exact actions they take that others don’t.
+Don’t guess what to measure.
+Instead, review multiple calls from your top performers and look for the exact actions they take that others don’t.

 Look for:

-Transition points where they move from rapport to close
+Transition points where they shift from discovery to resolution

 Compliance approaches that satisfy requirements while maintaining momentum

 These behaviors become your scoring criteria.
-Your form measures how well everyone else matches these winning tactics.
+Your form measures how well everyone else matches them.

 Build your form around the regulations that govern your specific business.

 Not all form items matter equally.
-Some behaviors correlate strongly with closed deals.
-Others have minimal impact on conversion.
+Some behaviors have a strong impact on outcomes, while others make little difference to performance.

 Assign point values based on importance:

-High-impact items (proper qualification, effective objection handling): 20 points each
+High-impact items (proper verification, effective objection handling): 20 points each

 Medium-impact items (rapport building, clear presentation): 10 points each